Budget Christmas Gifts For Neighbors

 - Glitter succulent planters

-DIY holiday gifts tell your neighbor that you cared enough to take time to make a gift for them.
-It makes it a little more personal.
+DIY holiday gifts tell your neighbor that you cared enough to take the time to give them something personal and heartfelt.

 - Friendship soup in a jar